nheeren/humanpass/human_passgen.md

 ## Requirements

 So what makes a password secure *and* memorable?
 Many people use the same password everywhere.
-Whenever they are forced to obey some password rules, they may simply adapt it to the rules at hand. `password` becomes `Password123`.
+Whenever they are forced to obey some password scheme, they will simply adapt it to the rules at hand. for instance `password` becomes `Password123$`.

-The problem with that is obvious: If your password is stolen from a site, the attacker would be able to login wherever you have an account.
-If the site or company where the password was stolen did observed some basic security rules, they will not store your password as is is, but only its hash.
+The problem with that is obvious: If the password is stolen from a site, the attacker would be able to login wherever the user has an account.
+If the site or company where the password was stolen did observed some basic security rules, they will not store the password as is is, but only its hash.
 In the `password` case that would be `5f4dcc3b5aa765d61d8327deb882cf99`.
-But still the attacker will be able to quickly figure out your password by using rainbow tables or [Google](https://www.google.com/search?q=5f4dcc3b5aa765d61d8327deb882cf99).
+But still the attacker will be able to quickly figure out the password by using rainbow tables or even [Google](https://www.google.com/search?q=5f4dcc3b5aa765d61d8327deb882cf99).
 Security responsible sites will add a salt to the hash, but that is beyond the point here.

 So the obvious solution is to use an individual password on each site or service.
 The lazy person's approach could be to use `password_ebay` for the ebay account.
 But the previous problem remains: If that password is stolen, it will be very easy to guess the pattern how the password was generated.
-It is likely that `password_amazon` will now also work for the Amazon account probably with the same mail address as user name.
+It is likely that `password_amazon` will also work for the Amazon account probably with the same mail address as user name.

 So what we need is a password that is:

 1. Secure
-1. Memorable
+2. Memorable
-1. Adaptable
+3. Adaptable
-1. Not have an obvious adaptation pattern
+4. Not have an obvious adaptation pattern

 ## Algorithm